 Go ahead…Have your BOWL and EAT it too!
 I was super excited to come up with this combo for the Siete Chef recipe contest hosted by Siete Foods.

 The rules were to use any Siete Foods product of your choice, and the recipe must include their two secret ingredients- Pineapple & Basil.
-I can’t think of a better thing to enjoy this time of year than a refreshing sorbet, so I came up with this exotic & sweet Pineapple Basil Sorbet.
+I can’t think of anything better to enjoy this time of year than a refreshing sorbet, so I came up with this exotic & sweet Pineapple Basil Sorbet.

 And what could make eating sorbet that much more fun??
 If you could eat the bowl too!
 These cinnamon sugar edible dessert “bowls” are made from Siete Foods Cassava & Coconut Grain-Free tortillas!
 A combination that is sure to make everyone in your house smile!

 Pineapple Basil Sorbet with Edible Cinnamon Sugar Dessert Bowls

 - 1 Fresh Pineapple, cored and sliced, about 4 cups

 - 1 tbsp Coconut Sugar, optional